-By Joseph Feste, M.D., ACOG, AACS, AACG, Director, NBH Lifetime Health Hormones & Weight Loss
+By NBH, ACOG, AACS, AACG, Director, NBH Lifetime Health Hormones & Weight Loss

 LEARN THESE SKILLS

 Basic diabetes management skills will help prevent the need for emergency care.
 These skills include: